lmc-eu/spirit-design-system/docs/extend-components.md

-# How to extend components
+# How to Extend Components

 In some cases, you might want to extend the components with visual functionality.
 It is Possible.
 Each component has a customizable property `class`.

 ## Example

-For example, if we want to extend the [Button] component with size, we can do it in the project as follows:
+For example, if we want to extend the [Button][button] component with size, we can do it in the project as follows:

 **button.twig**